Approximate Bayesian inference from noisy likelihoods with Gaussian process emulated MCMC: Additional results and experiments

+We here complement Section \ref{subsec:toymodels} with additional results.
+First, Figure \ref{fig:res6d_iter} demonstrates how the quality of the marginal posterior approximation of \gpmh{} and \mhblfi{} develops as a function of iteration $i$, that is, as more approximate \mh{} samples are obtained.
+We observe that $10^5$ iterations are enough for Banana and Multimodal while $10^4$ iterations is already sufficient for the Simple log-density.
+Since the results by \mhblfi{}, shown in the bottom row of Figure \ref{fig:res6d_iter}, are based on a separate MH sampling with chain length $10^5$, its convergence is not directly affected by $i$.
+The \mhblfi{} results during the initial iterations are nevertheless poor ($\TV\approx1$) because the number of collected log-likelihood evaluations is obviously small initially and the resulting GP approximation hence inaccurate.
+Both methods eventually produce approximations with similar quality with each $\epsi$.

+Figure \ref{fig:res6d_cdfevals} shows that most of the log-density evaluations of the experiments of Section \ref{subsec:toymodels} occur already in the early stage of the algorithm which is neglected as burn-in.
+This is also the case with our other experiments and explains why \gpmh{} and \mhblfi{} produce similar results.
+The \epoe{} results with $\epsi=0.25, 0.2$ and $0.15$ are not shown as they were very similar to those with $\epsi=0.3$.

-Figure \ref{fig:res6d_iter_highernoise} demonstrates the quality of posterior approximation as in Section \ref{subsec:toymodels} but when the noise levels have been increased to $\sigma_n=4$ for Simple and $\sigma_n=2$ for Banana and Multimodal.
-All methods still produce reasonable results but more evaluations are naturally needed.
-When $\epsilon=0.3$ and \epoer{} or \naive{} method is used, our threshold for the maximum number of evaluations $10^3$, which we set to keep the computational cost bounded, is always met in Banana and Multimodal cases.
-On the other hand, \epoe{} is much more sample-efficient and requires only approximately $350...450$ evaluations.
-Figure \ref{fig:simple_eval_example} shows typical examples of collected evaluation locations in the case of 6D Simple toy model.
+Figure \ref{fig:res6d_iter_highernoise} demonstrates the quality of the marginal posterior approximation as in Section \ref{subsec:toymodels} but when the noise levels have been doubled to $\sigma_n=4$ for Simple and $\sigma_n=2$ for Banana and Multimodal.
+All methods still produce reasonable results but more evaluations are of course needed.
+Our threshold for the maximum number of evaluations $10^3$ is always met in Banana and Multimodal cases using \epoer{} and \naive{} with $\epsi=0.3$ or \epoe{} with $\epsi=0.15$. \epoe{} is clearly more sample-efficient than \epoer{} and \naive{}. \epoe{} produces similar or slightly better sample-efficiency than \BLFI{} with IMIQR.